realcundo/nu_plugin_dcm/README.md

   ```

   Without `into binary`, `dcm` would see a list of strings, assuming it's a list of filenames.
-- For dicomweb inputs, only the first of "Alphabetic", "Ideographic", "Phonetic" Patient Names is extracted.
+- For DICOMweb inputs, only the first of "Alphabetic", "Ideographic", "Phonetic" Patient Names is extracted.
-- For dicomweb inputs, `BulkDataURI` and `InlineBinary` are not extracted and `nothing` is returned as their values.
+- For DICOMweb inputs, `BulkDataURI` and `InlineBinary` are not extracted and `nothing` is returned as their values.

 ## Examples